highlightjs/highlight.js/CONTRIBUTING.md

 - Our [lack of line numbers is a feature](https://highlightjs.readthedocs.io/en/latest/line-numbers.html).
 It's usually pretty simple to add them yourself ([example](https://github.com/taufik-nurrohman/highlight.ln.js)).
 - We [embrace plug-ins and extensions](https://github.com/highlightjs/highlight.js/issues/2225) rather than adding lots of tiny features and configuration options.
-- We are much more than a keyword highlighter.
-We do make attempts to understand context...
+- We are more than a keyword highlighter in that we do make _some_ attempt to understand context...
 - ...Yet we are not a full parser for any language, we're still just a fancy nested pattern matcher.
 - Our [auto-detect is sadly not powered by magic unicorn dust](https://github.com/highlightjs/highlight.js/issues/1213).
 It's best effort, not best in class.